tchappui/py-standalone-demo/README.md

 To install and execute this short demo, you need to follow these steps:

 1. `git clone https://github.com/tchappui/py-deploy-demo.git && cd py-deploy-demo`
-2. `bash bootstrap python3` on macos/linux and `bootstrap py` on windows
+2. `python3 app.py` on macos/linux and `py -3 app.py` on windows

-To execute demo program from the project folder:

-- `venv\bin\python demo.py` on windows and `venv/bin/python demo.py on linux and macos`
+If the dependencies are not installed, a virtual environment is automatically created with the needed requirements installed inside.